nix-community/flakelight/API_GUIDE.md

 To apply transformations on the output of an autoloaded directory, you can use `option/default.nix` and load the directory with `flakelight.importDir`.

+If you add a new config type that should be loaded as paths instead of imported, such as configs for Nix modules, add them to the `nixDirPathAttrs` option.
+This is already set for built-in module options.
+When options whose names are in `nixDirPathAttrs` are loaded as a directory, `flakelight.importDirPaths` is used instead of `flakelight.importDir`.

 ### outputs

 ```